zhelih/rds-serial/README.md

 provide an efficient feasibility verification procedure for a subgraph obtained from a feasible subgraph by adding a new vertex.

-See ADDURL for more details.
+See http://people.tamu.edu/~lykhovyd/rds.pdf for more details.